-Monthly statistics for the 11 variables used in the regressions are presented in Table 6.
+Monthly statistics for the 11 variables used in the regressions are conveyed in Table 6.
 As expected the four sets of control variables explicit in both the Macroeconomic and Cyclical factor sections follow similar trajectories through time.

 The proportion of HFT activity in the market ranges from 18.4% to 42.2% across the 21 months analyzed.
 This measure indicates that HFT behavior is not fundamentally rooted in the market structure but rather fluctuates through time.
+The monthly time-series of market volatility and HFT depicted in Figure 4.
+This Figure demonstrates that HFT activity follows a contrapositive pattern to market volatility, with high levels of HFT activity in the first half of 2008, corresponding to lower volatility levels.
+As the period studied progresses into the latter half of 2009 there is a discernible decrease in HFT activity as volatility levels generally tend to increase.